Cornell Lab of Ornithology: Media

-Information science

-The Information Science unit creates the underlying structure that makes the Cornell Lab's citizen-science projects work.
-It also converts massive amounts of data into charts, maps, and tables.
-Computer programmers at the Lab built the infrastructure for the Birds of North America Online and are now coordinating the Avian Knowledge Network, an unprecedented effort to link bird data records kept at institutions all over the Western Hemisphere.
-As of October 2009, the AKN contained more than 66.5 million records, accessible to anyone.
+The Lab's Center for Conservation Media presents stories from around the world, working with many partners to highlight conservation concerns ranging from the preservation of important habitats to individual species in trouble such as the Great Philippine Eagle and the African Grey Parrot.

 Cornell University Museum of Vertebrates

 The Cornell University Museum of Vertebrates is also housed in the Johnson Center and holds 1,230,000 specimens of fish, 44,300 amphibians and reptiles, 45,000 birds, 3,200 eggs, and 15,000 mammals, some now extinct.
 Students and scientists use the collections in their studies.